 Quite a long walk with elephants

-Bear in mind that the walking component of the tour can be quite long and take up a considerable chunk of the tour.
+Bear in mind that the walking component of the elephant tour can be quite long and take up a considerable chunk of the tour.
 There is loads of stopping to wait for the elephants, often in the heat and humidity as well as through muddy trails requiring gumboots which are supplied.
 Our kids aged 4 and 7 at the time managed rather well, not completely painless, but the whining was a minimum.

 Our kids were over their initial excitement of walking and feeding elephants around the 45 minute mark and a little weary as the walk around the property is around 2 hours in duration.